A Yogyakarta Itinerary for First Timer’s

 We stayed in the two main tourist hubs here: Malioboro and Prawirotaman.
 Malioboro is very crowded and intense.
 As Yogyakarta was a first time ever in the continent of Asia, we were very overwhelmed staying here.
 It would be a great place to stay if you want to get a feel for the city overall, or even for us after spending much more time traveling in the region.

-Tegal Panggung Guest House (Marlioboro)- Rooms are simple, clean, and fine but the walls are paper thin (we had a crying baby in the room next to us ALL NIGHT).
-It is also incredibly loud in the Marlioboro neighborhood so sleeping was a major struggle.
+Tegal Panggung Guest House (Marlioboro)- Rooms are simple, clean, and fine but the walls are paper thin.
+It was pretty loud in the Marlioboro neighborhood so sleeping was a major struggle.
 However the included breakfast was probably the best we had, and the eating area and courtyard were quite nice.
 It’s family owned and operated and very affordable.

-Greenhost Boutique Hotel (Prawirotaman) – Beautiful mid range priced hotel with a greenhouse feel.
-It’s open air, with a beautiful pool set in the middle and hydroponic plants throughout the lobby.
+Greenhost Boutique Hotel (Prawirotaman) – Beautiful mid-range priced hotel with a greenhouse feel.
+It’s open air, with a lovely pool set in the middle and hydroponic plants throughout the lobby.
 The rooms are small, but clean and modern.
-Everything is focused around environmentally friendly building materials and greenery.
+Everything is focused on environmentally friendly building materials and greenery.

 Borobudur— UNESCO World Heritage Site, a beautiful temple with stunning views throughout.
 It was very crowded but well worth the trouble, though the crowds are likely better and the temples even more magical if you visit at sunrise.
 One of the most beautiful and iconic places we have ever been to.
 Was built in the 9th century and has a historic feel throughout the grounds.

 Prambanan—Another UNESCO site built in the 9th century.
 Less crowded than Borobudur.
 It was more comfortable to move around here.

 Via Via— Good restaurant with excellent atmosphere!
-Outdoor 2nd floor that was incredibly pleasant at night.
+The outdoor 2nd floor was incredibly pleasant at night.
 Food was mediocre but the setting more than made up for it.
 We also tested out the room out back that held yoga classes in English.